SOMPODDA/DA-203-Metrocar-Data-Project-VII/README.md

 1. Conduct funnel analysis to calculate drop-offs in the customer journey using SQL spreadsheets and Tableau.
 2. Answer specific business research questions to identify areas for improvement and optimization and make recommendations to stakeholders.
 3. Perform an analysis using multiple tools: SQL spreadsheets and Tableau.
+4. Data Aggregation for Dashboards
+5. Setting up a Funnel in Tableau
-4. Interpret and communicate data effectively through written reports and video presentations.
+6. Interpret and communicate data effectively through written reports and video presentations.